How to Spend 3 Days in Ubud: Itinerary for First-Timers

 The Kecak Dance is a significant part of Balinese traditions and is shown everywhere in Bali.

-Although Uluwatu Temple is the most popular location to watch it, Ubud has many performance showings throughout the week.
+Although Uluwatu Temple is the most popular location to watch the Kecak Dance, Ubud has many performance showings throughout the week.

-If you’re looking for food just before or after the Kecak Dance, I highly recommend Bali Hampton – the ribs here are delicious.
+If you’re looking for food just before or after the Kecak Dance, I highly recommend Cupit BBQ.
+The ribs here are delicious!
 For a great vegan option with light dishes, Alchemy Bali is your go-to!

 Sunrise Mount Batur Hike